 Desert outpost, cosmopolitan town...
 Byron without the bay?
 Alice Springs is full of surprises.

-Collect your hire car and make the short 15-minute drive into town (paradoxically, nowhere in this far-flung city is very far at all).
+Collect your hire car from the airport and make the short 15-minute drive into town (paradoxically, nowhere in this far-flung city is very far at all).

 By now you will have been overawed by “the Macs”, which stretch for hundreds of kilometres both east and west.
 Though modest in height, these mountains seem substantial, intense and unnaturally close.
 They also part like curtains at Heavitree Gap, allowing you your first glimpse of Alice Springs.

 Ease yourself into the landscape and lifestyle at Olive Pink Botanic Garden, stopping for lunch at the on-site Bean Tree Café.
-A cheerfully upcycled treasure, this shady eatery serves luscious burgers and juice made from desert-grown beetroots.
+A cheerfully upcycled treasure, this shady eatery serves luscious burgers, including a vegan option.

 After dinner, head downtown for a fix of the burgeoning boho scene at Monte’s, a sprawling, swirling carousel of circus-themed bonhomie built around an old house.
 Alice Springs has taken this place to heart, probably because it embodies the town’s new spirit: young, colourful and content in its own skin.